 First thing is there are 2 different bolt sizes, 8MM (usually on passenger cars).
 And, 10MM (usually on trucks and SUV’s).
-The 8MM torque is specification: 89 in/lbs plus 30 degrees.
-The 10MM specification is 24 ft/lbs.
-Since the 8MM and the 10MM are interchangeable same year, you could get either one.
+The 8MM torque is spec: 89 in/lbs. plus 30 degrees.
+The 10MM spec is 24 ft./lbs.
+Since the 8MM and the 10MM are used in the same year, you could get either one.

-- There are many suppliers offering cylinder heads that fit from 1996 to 2005 but, are not explaining the differences.
+- There are many suppliers offering cylinder heads, that fit from 1996 to 2005.
+But, they are not telling you what the differences are.

-Exhaust pushrods on G.M.
-3100 – 3400 engines are longer than their intake counterparts.
-It’s critical to reinstall the correct length pushrod in the correct place.
+Exhaust pushrods on GM 3100 – 3400 Engine, are longer than their intake counterparts.
+It’s critical to reinstall the correct length pushrod, in the correct place.

 So, how did all these problems start !
-Both the 3.1 and 3.4 engines used plastic intake manifold gaskets with soft sealing beads around some of the ports.
+Both the GM 3100 – 3400 engines still use, the plastic intake manifold gaskets.
+And, are the ones with, soft sealing beads around some of the ports.
 But, over time, the plastic would soften and the seals would leak.
-As a result, allowing coolant to seep into the crankcase, or allow oil to seep out of the intake.
+As a result, letting coolant to seep into the crankcase, or allow oil to seep out of the intake.